UK Suppliers of Autoelectrical Parts to

 A "leisure" or "domestic" (deep cycle) battery bank is often used as the 12v or 24v power source to supply the inverter system.

-Additional wiring to power sockets etc, for example extension cabling may require testing for wiring regulation compliance.
+Additional wiring from an inverter to 240v power sockets etc, for example extension cabling may require testing for (currently 18th edition) wiring regulation compliance.

 An inverter may draw large amounts of current (Amps) from the supply battery during use depending upon load.